nautes-labs/website/src/en/guide/user-guide/code-repo.md

 >
 > If your account is a member of the GitLab group, and has a `Maintainer` or higher-level role, and has write permission to the `main` branch of the `default.project` repository, you can create or update repository authorization.
 >
-> You can create multiple resource files of repository authorizations for a code repository, such as authorizing a code repository to both products and projects, or multiple projects.
-The scope of the repository authorization will be determined by the union of product and project authorizations.
+> You can create multiple resource files of repository authorizations for a code repository.
+For example, you may create two resource files, one authorized for the product and another for the project, or alternatively, assign each of the two resource files to different projects.
+The authorization scope of the code repository will be determined by the union of the product and the project authorizations.
 >
 > After the repository authorization is successful, if you need to update the related code repositories of the granted products or projects, such as adding or deleting related code repositories, the deploy key list of the authorized code repository will automatically update to reflect the changes of the corresponding code repository.
 >
 > If the resource file of the repository authorization is successfully created, the value of the `coderepo` cannot be changed.
 If you need to change the authorized code repository, please [Delete Repository Authorization](#delete-repository-authorization-api) and re-authorize it.
->
-> Currently, we only support authorizing the code repository to its related product or projects within the product.
-Cross-product authorization is not supported yet.
->
-> The code repositories within the same project have read and write permissions to each other by default.

 ## Delete Repository Authorization (API)